jthack/hydeout/_posts/2025-08-19-quest-for-the-shortest-domain.md

 When it comes to domains for payloads, sometimes every character counts.
 ASCII and Unicode characters counts play a crucial role here.
 Many Unicode characters resolve to ASCII, which means if you're crafting an XSS or SSRF payload, a short domain can sometimes be your best friend.

 For example, a domain like `1.com` is straightforward with 4 ASCII and 4 Unicode characters because it doesn't condense.
-But then there's `rad.pw`, which I own (pretty cool, right?
-It's like "rad password").
+But then there's `rad.pw`, which I own .
 It has 5 ASCII characters but only 2 Unicode because "㎭" and "㎺" are each a single Unicode character.

 ### The Hunt for the Shortest Domain

 My goal was to find the lowest character count possible, ideally 3 ASCII and 2 Unicode, like `1.rs`.
 Unfortunately, those are (mostly) all taken.
 So, I set my sights on finding a domain with 4 ASCII and 2 Unicode characters.

 However, finding such a domain at a reasonable price proved to also be a challenge.
+After much searching, I ended up with:
+- `rad.pw`: 5 ASCII, 2 Unicode, and "rad password" is a cool domain for POCs
-After much searching, I ended up with `rad.pw` (5 ASCII, 2 Unicode), `t4.rs` (4 ASCII, 3 Unicode because t4 doesn't condense), and `km3.pw` (5 ASCII, 2 Unicode).
-If anyone's interested, I don't really need the last one so let me know if you'd like it.
+- `t4.rs`: 4 ASCII, 3 Unicode because t4 doesn't condense, and short for [tars](https://interstellarfilm.fandom.com/wiki/TARS) the robot
+- `km3.pw`: 5 ASCII, 2 Unicode.
+I got this one first, before finding the other two.
+If anyone is interested in having it, I don't really need it so let me know if you'd like it.

 > **Sidenote**: Due to this whole process, I added this tool to my website: [ASCII to Unicode Character Reducer](https://josephthacker.com/unicode_reducer)